caozhining/caozhining.github.io/_pages/about.md

   - /about.html
 ---

-I am Cao Zhining ,a undergrade student from Shandong University, advised by Professor [Shen Zhaoyan](https://zyshen00.github.io/).
+I am Cao Zhining, a undergrade student from Shandong University, advised by Professor [Shen Zhaoyan](https://zyshen00.github.io/).
 I am also currently a visiting student at the Institute of Computing Technology, Chinese Academy of Sciences, advised by Professor [Wang Ying](https://wangying-ict.github.io/).

 <!-- <font color="red"> Sincerely looking for PhD positions for fall 2025 admission! </font> -->